-- 1. The parent, grandparent or great-grandparent was 65 years old or older during 2015. - 2.
-The parent or grandparent lived in your principal residence for the entire taxable year. - If your parent or grandparent died during the taxable year, this requirement will still be met if he or she lived with you for the entire part of the year in which he or she was alive.
-Temporary absences by the parent or grandparent for special circumstances, such as a hospital stay or care in a hospice facility, count as time lived in the taxpayer's principle residence. - 3.
-You paid more than one-half of the support and maintenance costs of the parent or grandparent during the taxable year. - To help you determine if you paid more than one-half of your parent or grandparent's support during the taxable year, it is recommended that you review the department's income tax procedure, ITP 14-1, and complete the worksheet.
-Keep the worksheet for your records. - 4.
-The parent or grandparent required assistance with activities of daily living.
+- 1. The parent, grandparent or great-grandparent was 65 years old or older during 2017. - 2.
+The parent, grandparent, or great-grandparent lived in your principal residence for the entire taxable year.

+If your parent or grandparent died during the taxable year, this requirement will still be met if he or she lived with you for the entire part of the year in which he or she was alive.
+Temporary absences by the parent or grandparent for special circumstances, such as a hospital stay or care in a hospice facility, count as time lived in the taxpayer's principle residence.

+3. You paid more than one-half of the support and maintenance costs of the parent or grandparent during the taxable year.

+To help you determine if you paid more than one-half of your parent or grandparent's support during the taxable year, it is recommended that you review the department's procedure, ITP 14-1, Procedure for Determining Support for Purposes of the Parents and Grandparents Exemption Allowed under A.R.S. § 43-1023(C) and complete the worksheet.
+Keep the worksheet for your records.

+4. The parent or grandparent required assistance with activities of daily living.

-The term "activities of daily living" means two or more of the listed categories activities of daily living.
+The term "activities of daily living" means two or more of the listed categories.
 Activities of daily living include both basic activities of daily living and instrumental activities of daily living.
-The categories of activities of daily living are dressing, eating, ambulating, toileting, medicating and hygiene, shopping, housekeeping, managing personal finances, basic communication, food-preparation and transportation.
+The categories of activities of daily living are dressing, eating, ambulating, toileting, medicating and hygiene, shopping, housekeeping, managing personal finances, basic communication, foodpreparation and transportation.

-For more information regarding what the term "activities of daily living" means when determining an Arizona resident taxpayer's eligibility for this exemption, see the department's Individual Income Tax Ruling, ITR 14-3.
+For more information regarding what the term "activities of daily living" means when determining an Arizona resident taxpayer's eligibility for this exemption, see the department's ruling, ITR 14-3, "Activities of Daily Living" for the Purpose of the Exemption Allowed Under A.R.S. § 43-1023(C).

-To help you determine if your parent or grandparent required assistance with activities of daily living to meet this requirement, it is recommended that you review the department's Individual Income Tax Procedure, ITP 14-2, and complete the check-list.
-Keep the check-list for your records.
+To help you determine if your parent or grandparent required assistance with activities of daily living to meet this requirement, it is recommended that you review the department's procedure, ITP 14-2, Procedure for Determining Whether a Parent or Grandparent Requires Assistance with Activities of Daily Living for Purposes of the Exemption Allowed under A.R.S. § 43-1023(C) and complete the checklist.
+Keep the checklist for your records.